 Do you still remember how happy you’re when you fall in love with your partner?
 Your day was bright, a smile on your face and you feel like you’re the happiest person on the earth.
-Everyone feels that way, we thought that he is the one and your relationship will last forever.
+Everyone feels that way, you thought that he is the one and your relationship will last forever.

 Suddenly, things happen and you’re in the middle of a breakup…

 Relationships may end for a lot of reasons.
-It could be because you’re no longer happy with your partner, or you think he’s not good enough for you, or he never really cares about your relationship future.
+It could be because you’re no longer happy with your partner, or you think he’s not good enough for you, or he never really cares about your relationship’s future.

 Whatever the reasons, ending a relationship never been easy.
 Especially if you already been together for a few years.
 You have a lot of sweet memories been build together.
 Also, a lot of love has been shared.
 They are your partner and you love them, deep into your heart.

-However, there is the time ending a relationship with someone you love can be the best decision in the long run.
+However, there is a time ending a relationship with someone you love can be the best decision in the long run.
 With a proper step, it may cause minimal hurt to your partner and yourself.
 Here are some tips on how to end a relationship with someone you love.

 1- Be clear with your decision

 Try to not rush into any decision, especially when you are in a bad mood.
 Take your time and think.
-There’s a lot of couples out there who ended a relationship then regret with their decision a few weeks later.
+There’s a lot of couples out there who ended a relationship then regret their decision a few weeks later.